 - Extend your arms toward the ceiling with palms facing inward and the dumbbell shaft vertical

-- Ensure your upper arms are not moving back and forth as during (to avoid loading the shoulders) as you flex your elbows and lower the dumbbells down.
+- Ensure your upper arms are not moving back and forth (to avoid loading the shoulders) as you flex your elbows and lower the dumbbells down.
 Exhale here

 - Continue this phase with control until the dumbbells reach just behind your ears